Save lives. Donate today.

 Your donation will go towards the most urgent needs

-Our experience in Afghanistan and fighting famine across the globe means, with your support, we can rapidly identify and meet the most urgent needs of communities, families and children with lifesaving support:·
+CARE is one of the leading humanitarian international NGOs in Afghanistan fighting poverty and providing life-saving assistance to vulnerable Afghans.
+With your support, we can rapidly identify and meet the most urgent needs of communities, families and children, including:

 - Providing food support through emergency rations or cash to buy food